 Clearly planning laws are there to protect the interests of the community in general, and this is important, however common senses needs to be the watchword, certainly to a garden shed.
 I would also advise speaking to your local planning officer informally if there is any doubt at all.
 They are usually happy to do that.
 Sometimes when asking about planning application for your new shed the planning officer would grant a letter of entitlement to give you peace of mind.

-In all instances, it’s a good idea to let your neighbours know before your new garden shed or summerhouse arrives.
+In all instances, it’s a good idea to let your neighbours know before your new garden shed, summerhouse or log cabin arrives.
 This will ensure they can give their point of view and save possible friction afterwards which can grow to trouble for you.
 So best to work with others rather than fight against them.

 The above advice is given in good faith based on my understanding of planning requirements after 39 years in the garden shed business.
 As I say always double check with your local planning officers to be 100% sure.